databrydge/popcorn-time/setup.md

 ## Get Git set up & the project files on your PC
 1. Clone our repository, you can find it here: https://github.com/databrydge/popcorn-time
 2. Create a private repository on your own account named "popcorn-time"
-3. Push our repository onto your own account (make sure the history and commits of our repository are visible in yours as well
+3. Push our repository onto your own account (make sure the history and commits of our repository are visible in yours as well)
-4. Invite us ([rafaello104](https://github.com/rafaello104) & [barra66](https://github.com/barra66)) to the repository as collaborators.
+4. Invite us [barra66](https://github.com/barra66)) to the repository as collaborators.
 5. Make sure to check out into a different branch before you do any coding, for more info on why see the [rules](README.md#assignment-rules-for-submission)

-## Setting up symfony to run locally
+## Setting up Symfony to run locally
 - Open a terminal and navigate to your local project folder
 - Start off with the good & classic: `composer install`
 - Attach the domain to your proxy: `symfony proxy:domain:attach popcorntime`